ericbumbalough/Reptiles/README.md

 # Reptiles
 ## Definition
 Rep-m-tiles are polygons that can be tiled with identical smaller copies of themselves.
+These codes search for reptiles.
 ![Rep-m-tiles examples](https://upload.wikimedia.org/wikipedia/commons/7/70/A_selection_of_rep-tiles.gif)
 Examples from MagistraMundi, CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0>, via Wikimedia Commons
 ## Personal Narrative